FreunzWa/FW_sync/commerce/finance/finance_terms.md

 - disposable income
     + the available money left after tax has been deducted, available for spending at the discretion of the holder. f

+- back of the napkin business model
+    + simplified outline of a business, associated with brainstorming ideas

 # Bonds
 - bearer bonds